-- Provide states with financial incentives, as opposed to monetary penalties, under the Child and Family Services Reviews and minimize the significant administrative burden associated with the review process. - End Title IV-E disallowances from federal audits that take away funds from an already resource-strapped child welfare system.
-Allow states to reinvest these funds in preventing child abuse and neglect. - Increase prevention dollars to help maintain children safely in their own homes.
-Federal funding currently gives disproportional support to out-of-home care rather than to preventing children from coming into care. - Any increase in Federal Medical Assistance Percentage should include an associated increase in the Title IV-E matching rate to help support children in foster care. - OPPOSE The Family First Prevention Services Act for our Children, an Act that would curtail California's Continuum of Care Reform (CCR) efforts and would result in poor outcomes for especially vulnerable abused and neglected children.
+- Provide states with financial incentives, as opposed to monetary penalties, under the Child and Family Services Reviews and minimize the significant administrative burden associated with the review process. - Modify the Federal Title IV-E Foster Care eligibility income standard from the current 1996 AFDC Federal Poverty Level (100% FPL) to be in line with (and follow) the Medicaid 138% FPL standard.

+- Increase prevention dollars to help maintain children safely in their own homes.
+Federal funding currently gives disproportional support to out-of-home care rather than to preventing children from coming into care. - Any increase in Federal Medical Assistance Percentage should include an associated increase in the Title IV-E matching rate to help support children in foster care. - OPPOSE The Family First Prevention Services Act for our Children, an Act that would curtail California's Continuum of Care Reform (CCR) efforts and would result in poor outcomes for especially vulnerable abused and neglected children. - OPPOSE the elimination or cuts to the Social Services Block Grant and the Adoption Assistance Program.

-Community Development Block Grant, Emergency Solutions Grant and HOME Programs - The County's ability to continue funding to a variety of nonprofit agencies that provide critical safety net services to lower income residents, including financing the development of affordable housing is threatened by further cuts as part of the Budget Control Act (Act) passed by Congress in July 2011.
+Community Development Block Grant\(CDBG), Emergency Solutions Grant\(ESG), and HOME Programs - The County's ability to continue funding to a variety of nonprofit agencies that provide critical safety net services to lower income residents, including financing the development of affordable housing is threatened by further cuts as part of the Budget Control Act (Act) passed by Congress in July 2011.
 The Act established mandatory spending caps on most federal programs through 2021, and arranged additional across-the-board annual spending cuts to federal defense and non-defense discretionary (NDD) programs over this same period.